Low Histamine Stroganoff Recipe (and Low Lectin, Low Oxalate, Low FODMAP) for people with Mast Cell Activation Syndrome

 So, what to do?

 I had completely given up on it.
 Until one of our really supportive followers emailed this recipe in!
-Thank you so much, Caroline W.!
+Thank you so much, Carol W.!

 I was so excited to try it.
 And it was great!
-Caroline did an amazing job adapting this recipe!
+Carol did an amazing job adapting this recipe!

 Now, keep in mind that this isn’t your classic Beef Mushroom Stroganoff.
 So, you have to shift your expectations to having something different.